 The amendment that Mosby submitted today to the State Ethics Commission, regarding gifts and reimbursements for out-of-state travel, clarifies material that was previously disclosed in a report by Baltimore’s Inspector General Isabel Mercedes Cumming.

-The seven-page amendment filed with the commission says that Mosby has returned three gifts that were intended to be auctioned at a benefit for crime victims that did not take place.
+It changes her original statement to say that she returned three gifts that were intended to be auctioned at a benefit for crime victims, but were not.
 The gifts included candles worth $25, $50 of hair oil, and $188 in cannabis products from an Oregon company.

-Among the trips listed today was a retreat taken by Mosby in August 2019 to join other Black female prosecutors at a Virginia spa resort.
+Among the trips listed today was one taken by Mosby in August 2019 to join other Black female prosecutors at a Virginia spa resort.

-Mosby “over-reported” her work travel, according to the press release, and “the State Ethics Commission did not report any evidence of wrongdoing or illegality in travel or gifts.”
+The press release asserts that Mosby “over-reported” her work travel, and “the State Ethics Commission did not report any evidence of wrongdoing or illegality in travel or gifts.”

-4/8/21 UPDATE: The State Ethics Commission does not clear public officials of “wrongdoing” or “illegality,” according to Jennifer K. Allgair, executive director of the Ethics Commission.
+4/8/21 UPDATE: The State Ethics Commission confirmed that it does not clear public officials of wrongdoing or illegality.

-She issued a statement to The Brew today noting that amendments to the ethics reports “provide information that is required to be disclosed under the financial disclosure provisions of the Public Ethics Law. . . the State Ethics Commission does not provide any comment on, or confirmation of, any advice request or investigation matter.”
+Jennifer K. Allgair, the executive director, issued a statement to The Brew noting that Mosby’s amendments to her ethics report “provide information that is required to be disclosed under the financial disclosure provisions of the Public Ethics Law. . . the State Ethics Commission does not provide any comment on, or confirmation of, any advice request or investigation matter.”

 ALLGAIR’S FULL STATEMENT: